SiliconLabs/wisun-br-linux/tools/tbu/dut/README.md

 > Step 8: Border Router DUT revokes the PMK and PTK from Test Bed Device I

-This is performed by the following command using the MAC address of Device I:
+A dedicated script [revoke.bash][revoke-sh] is provided, it can be run with the MAC address of Device I as argument:

-    sudo wsbrd_cli revoke 00:00:5e:ef:10:00:00:00
+    sudo sec/revoke.bash 00:00:5e:ef:10:00:00:00

 > Step 9: Border Router DUT destroys all GTKs except the currently active GTK,
 > reduces the lifetime of the currently active GTK and adds a new GTK

-This is performed by the following command without any argument:
+A dedicated script [revoke.bash][revoke-sh] is provided, it can be run without any arguments:

-    sudo wsbrd_cli revoke
+    sudo sec/revoke.bash

-[revoke]: /tools/tbu/dut/sec/revoke.conf
+[revoke-cnf]: /tools/tbu/dut/sec/revoke.conf
+[revoke-sh]:  /tools/tbu/dut/sec/revoke.bash

 ### Powercycle